Who can join?

 Auditions and Rehearsals take place either at the Sam and Lynn Richard’s home or at his church, East Winthrop Baptist.
 The shows have been performed in many different places over the years.
 The most recent location has been Cumston Hall in Monmouth.
 Usually crunch week takes place where the play is going to be performed.

 What does it cost to join SMASH?*

-There is no fee for joining SMASH.
-However, there are many expenses which come along with being a member of SMASH.
+There is no fee for joining SMASH, but participants are asked to get sponsorships - see the Participant Handbook for more details.
+Also, there are many expenses which come along with being a member of SMASH.
 TIME is the biggest requirement.
 As shown even in the loose schedule written below, SMASH is a very intense endeavor.
 Cast members pay for their own food, personal script, makeup, sometimes elements of their own costume, and they work out their own transportation.
 They and their families are also asked to help with the administration of the production.
 The next section spells out the multitude of tasks that must be done in order to make it happen!
 Without all of the parents doing their part, our plays would not happen!

 What does a typical SMASH schedule look like?*

 SMASH usually officially begins in the September and finishes up in March.
 This is a commitment!
 As soon as you hear the announcement of the upcoming play title, do some studying.
 The script that is always used is the Folgers paperback version of the play.
 Sometime around audition time, someone will ask the Barnes and Noble Book Store in Augusta, ME to order a couple dozen copies or so.
 If going there for your book is not convenient, it is available to order online.

 In September: This is a kick-off night when the students watch a film version of the play with script in hand.
 The parents meet during this time to discuss the commitment and the role of the participant families in making the play a success.